marmelab/react-admin/docs/Authentication.md

 }
 ```

 Note that react-admin will call the `authProvider.logout()` method before redirecting.
-If you specify the `redirectTo` here, it will override the url which may have been return by the call to `logout()`.
+If you specify the `redirectTo` here, it will override the url which may have been returned by the call to `logout()`.

 **Tip**: In addition to `login()`, `logout()`, `checkError()`, and `checkAuth()`, react-admin calls the `authProvider.getPermissions()` method to check user permissions.
 It's useful to enable or disable features on a per user basis.
 Read the [Authorization Documentation](./Authorization.md) to learn how to implement that type.